• Home

 Joshua Tree National Park, California

 It’s so otherworldly and vast that Star Wars scenes were filmed there!
-The park covers 800,000 acres with mountains, wide deserts, and the infamous Joshua trees.
+The park covers 800,000 acres with mountains, wide deserts, and the famous Joshua trees.

 March and April are perfect for visiting this national park, when temperatures are in the 70s.
 It’s not too hot for hiking, biking, horseback riding, four-wheeling, bouldering, or climbing.
-If you’re lucky, you might see the springtime bloom of colorful desert wildflowers, which is short-lived but spectacular.
+If you’re lucky, you might also see the springtime bloom of colorful desert wildflowers.

-Insider tip: Plan your Joshua Tree National Park itinerary around four distinct, must-see areas:
+Insider tip: Plan your visit around four must-see portions of the park:

 Fun fact: Six different mountain ranges lie within the park, as well as both the high Mojave Desert and the low Colorado Desert.